 The portal changes the fund for Joe's transaction from the General Fund to the Holiday Fund

-When a fund, appeal, or pledge is changed, totals associated with the updated fund, appeal, or pledge will be adjusted.
+When you change a fund, appeal, or pledge, the screen adjusts the totals associated with the updated fund, appeal, or pledge.

 To change the pledge associated with the transaction, select Pledge.
 A dropdown menu appears, from which you can select a new pledge.
 For more information on pledges, read this article.